-Budgeted cost: £ Total in excess of £50k (£15k from PP)
+Budgeted cost: £ Total in excess of £50k (£15k from Pupil Premium budget)

-Activity Evidence that supports this approach Challenge number(s) addressed Class sizes - Decision to keep most class sizes smaller than average and also to More adult support per child.
+Activity Evidence that supports this approach Challenge number(s) addressed Class sizes - Decision to keep some class sizes smaller than average and also to enable a coherent system (especially regarding curriculum) More adult support per child.
 Smaller class size results in more personalised learning.
-1 and 3 choose our own system of mixing classes.
-EEF research shows that reduced class sizes can impact pupils' progress positively by 3 months.
+Children's learning is sequential and well planned EEF research shows that reduced 1 and 3 of mixing classes. class sizes can impact pupils' progress positively by 3 months.